thomasjallerton/nimbus-framework/docs/gettingstarted.md

 </plugin>
 ```

-You also need to use the maven shade plugin to package your project into a fat jar:
+You also need to use the maven shade plugin to package your project into a shaded jar:
 ```xml
 <plugin>
     <groupId>org.apache.maven.plugins</groupId>